danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 ## Use Updated Data

-We're going to present current CoViD-19 case data, so I'm not going to show any more screenshots of what you should expect to see in your map.
+We're going to present current COVID-19 case data, so I'm not going to show any more screenshots of what you should expect your map's colors to look like.
 That said, let's move onto real data!
-Open [Johns Hopkins' updated time series-confirmed case data](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv) in another tab.
+Open [Johns Hopkins' updated time series-confirmed case data](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_COVID_19_data/csse_COVID_19_time_series/time_series_COVID19_confirmed_global.csv) in another tab.

 ### Understand the Data

-It may show up as a table, or it could show up raw, [like this](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv).
+It may show up as a table, or it could show up raw, [like this](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_COVID_19_data/csse_COVID_19_time_series/time_series_COVID19_confirmed_global.csv).
 Anyhow, take a look at the columns.
 See that they start with \[Province/State, Country/Region, Lat, Long\] and then continue with dates?
 This is our schema.
 With each day, we will (predictably) have one more column.

 | Province/State | Country/Region | Lat | Long | ... | 1/22/20 | 1/23/20 | ... |
 |----------------|----------------|-----|------|-----|---------|---------|-----|

 Now look at the rows.
 See that many start with a `,` (or a blank cell, if you're looking at the pretty version)?
 That suggests that we don't have "`Province/State`" breakdowns (first column) for every "`Country/Region`" (second column).
-Because the map is only specific enough to show countries, we'll reduce each countries' province's daily values into one value for the whole country.
+Because the map is only specific enough to show countries, we'll reduce each countries' province's daily values into one value for the whole country; for example, Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria, and Western Australia will all count towards one total for Australia.

+#### ARG...

 Before we go ahead and start reducing, I need to point out something frustrating about this data.
 The country names here are different from the country names in our TopoJSON!
 I'll present a workaround later on, and you can take it from there.
 Let's grab the data.

 ### Grab the Data